 The 256 or 4096 CPU clock cycle delay allows the oscillator to stabilise and ensures that recovery has taken place from the Reset state.
-The shorter or longer clock cycle delay should be selected by option byte to correspond to the stabilization time of the external oscillator used in the application.
+The shorter or longer clock cycle delay should be selected by option byte to correspond to the stabilization time of the external oscillator used in the application (see section 14.1 on page 175).